Skip to main content

 Block I/O Scheduler Configuration

-The deadline and mq-deadline schedulers must be enabled in the kernel compilation configuration.
-Refer to the Write Ordering Control section for details.
+Refer to the section Write Ordering Control for details.

 note